pwolf15/rtos/README.md

 What are use cases for timers?
 What are the important considerations for the timer?
 What are the limitations of the timer?

+Intertask communications
+How can data be passed between tasks?
+How are queues created?